-Molina Members may obtain physical and behavioral health Covered Services by Participating Providers, through the use of Telehealth and Telemedicine services.
+Molina Members may obtain physical and behavioral health Covered Services by Participating Providers, using Telehealth and Telemedicine services.
 Not all participating Providers offer these services.
 The following additional provisions apply to the use of Telehealth and Telemedicine services:

 - Services must be obtained from a participating Provider. - Members have the option of receiving PCP services through telehealth.
-If they choose to use this option, the Member must use a Network Provider who offers telehealth. - Services are a method of accessing Covered Services, and not a separate benefit. - Services are not permitted when the Member and Participating Provider are in the same physical location.

-- Services must be coded in accordance with applicable reimbursement policies and billing guidelines. - Rendering Provider must comply with applicable Federal and State guidelines for telehealth service delivery.
+If they choose to use this option, the Member must use a Network Provider who offers telehealth. - Services are a method of accessing Covered Services, and not a separate benefit. - Services are not permitted when the Member and Participating Provider are in the same physical location. - Services must be coded in accordance with applicable reimbursement policies and billing guidelines. - Rendering Provider must comply with applicable federal and state guidelines for telehealth service delivery.